Jaipur Development Authority

 Jaipur Development Authority (JDA) is the agency of the Government of Rajasthan responsible for preparation and implementation of master plan for the Jaipur city in Rajasthan state in India.
 It is engaged in infrastructural and basic amenity development for Jaipur and also environment conservation and development of rural areas around the city.

-JDA has its head-office at JLN Marg, opposite the famous Birla Temple, Jaipur.
+JDA has its head-office at JLN Marg, opposite the famous Birla Mandir, Jaipur.

 Projects

-The Dravyavati River rejuvenation project was approved in 2015, awarded to a consortium of Tata Group and the Shanghai Urban Construction Group with an initial cost of over 16 million Rupees to complete the work by October 2018.
-The estimated ten-year project cost, covering construction, operation and maintenance, was over 19 million Rupees.
+The Dravyavati River rejuvenation project was approved in 2015, awarded to a consortium of Tata Group and the Shanghai Urban Construction Group with an initial cost of over 131 crore Rupees to complete the work by October 2018.
+The estimated ten-year project cost, covering construction, operation and maintenance, was over 150 crore Rupees.

 The Jaipur Ring Road project, first conceived of in 2000, is for a six-lane expressway encircling the Jaipur city.
-The contract, worth 110 million Rupees, was awarded in May 2011.
+The contract, worth 900 crore Rupees, was awarded in May 2011.